 Significant WordPress Settings to change after installing WordPress

-Note: Assuming you have not changed the default theme, I have designed the guide.
-Installing a theme would change certain settings which I will explicitly mention.
+Note: I have prepared this guide, assuming you have not changed the default theme.
+Installing a theme would change certain settings, which I will explicitly mention.

 1. Change the title, time zone, and favicon